 The resulting Comprehensive Sustainability Strategy articulates the University’s stance on sustainability issues and identifies general strategies, current projects, and more specific five-year action plans in six major areas:

-Main strategies include moving to less carbon-intensive fuels (from coal to natural gas completely by 2020), increasing the use of renewable and recoverable energy sources (including heat recovery, geothermal, hydroelectric, and solar), measuring energy use in buildings across campus to increase energy conservation and efficiency, continuing to decrease harmful emissions (see chart), and researching a strategy for Scope 3 emissions.
+Main strategies include moving to less carbon-intensive fuels (from coal to natural gas completely by 2020), increasing the use of renewable and recoverable energy sources (including heat recovery, geothermal, hydroelectric, and solar), measuring energy use in buildings across campus to increase energy conservation and efficiency, continuing to decrease harmful emissions, and researching a strategy for Scope 3 emissions.

-Main strategies include decreasing food and organic waste throughout campus (see ongoing efforts here), reducing the use of plastics and Styrofoam on campus (particularly individual water bottles), improving campus-wide single-stream recycling rates through standardized signage and educational outreach, and making all campus divisions accountable for increasing their recycling rates and reducing their waste.
-The University seeks to divert 67 percent of all waste by 2030 and set an informed goal of overall waste per person (see chart).
+Main strategies include decreasing food and organic waste throughout campus, reducing the use of plastics and Styrofoam on campus (particularly individual water bottles), improving campus-wide single-stream recycling rates through standardized signage and educational outreach, and making all campus divisions accountable for increasing their recycling rates and reducing their waste.
+The University seeks to divert 67 percent of all waste by 2030 and set an informed goal of overall waste per person.

-Strategies begin with identifying current sustainability-related courses, research, and community outreach opportunities across the University (see many here).
+Strategies begin with identifying current sustainability-related courses, research, and community outreach opportunities across the University.
 Subsequent strategies include improving the tracking and promotion of sustainability-related courses and research across all academic disciplines.
 Finally, the University seeks to explore ways to deepen its partnership with the City of South Bend on sustainability issues, consider major seed-funding efforts for sustainability-focused research, provide greater incentives for promising translational research and explore the feasibility of sponsoring an annual sustainability-related symposium or conference.

 Overall, the University strives to be transparent in its commitment and actions toward greater sustainability.
 Accordingly, the Committee intends this Strategy and its recommendations to be regularly updated and modified to reflect progress and new goals.
 Small Working Groups of students, faculty, and staff will identify specific actions, set new goals, and report progress at least once every two years to the University’s Sustainability Standing Committee.
-Their reports, the work of the Standing Committee, and the full Sustainability Strategy are available at green.nd.edu.
+Their reports, the work of the Standing Committee, and the full Sustainability Strategy are available on the Office of Sustainability website.

 Our University values, mission, and Catholic character call upon us to be good stewards of the Earth.
 This Strategy reflects the University’s commitment to a vision and practice of sustainability that integrates care for natural resources with respect for humanity and social justice.
 It is incumbent upon us as a community and as individuals to adopt more sustainable practices big and small, every day.